My Name Is Prince & I am FUNKY…MY NAME IS PRINCE THE ONE & ONLY!

 After the security search, I’m compelled to go into Prince’s bedroom, I just can’t stop myself.

-Just inside on the left is a white baby grand piano and beyond that comfortable seating.
+Immediately inside the door to the left is a white baby grand piano and beyond that comfortable cushioned seating.
 The piano is draped to the floor with yards of lavender purple lace, with a large colorful flower arrangement on top.
 The modern overstuffed chairs are draped and tucked with darker shades of purple satin and velour fabric, with beautiful fur pieces randomly placed on each.
 Beyond that is an extra large 3-panel clear acrylic room divider with yards of lavender purple lace and extremely long pearl strands draped over and puddled on the floor.
 At the back, is a king size bed with two large nightstands, on the left sits a set of large size designer toiletries and a telephone.
 To the right a closet, other bedroom furnishings and a large bathroom.

 I return to the living room to look at the television and stereo system, as it’s rare to see a large box wide screen TV in 1984.
 We spend the rest of our time relaxing in the comfort of the Presidential Suite discussing our experience and what a special night it’s been.
 Later, Wally arrives and my Prince odyssey ends.